-entrypoint.sh script that is used to start up our product containers.
+entrypoint.sh script used to start our product containers.

-Use of our DevOps hooks is intended only for DevOps professionals.
+Use of the hook scripts is intended only for DevOps professionals familiar with the products.

-The available hooks are built with the DevOps images, and can be found in the
+The available hooks are built into the product images and can be found in the

 hooks subdirectory of each product directory in the Docker Builds repository.

 entrypoint.sh startup script, there is an example (stub) provided for the available hooks for all products.